jasmine/jasmine/user-guide.html.markdown

 How To
 ------

-There is a simple example of how to use Jasmine in the /example directory.
-But here's more information.
+There is a simple example of how to use Jasmine in the /example directory, but here's more information.

 ### Specs

 Each spec is, naturally, a JavaScript function.
-You tell Jasmine about this spec with a call to `it()` with a string and the function.
-The string is a description that will be helpful to you when reading a report.
+You tell Jasmine about a spec with a call to `it()` with a description string and the function.
+The string is a description of a behavior that you want your production code to exhibit; it should be meaningful to you when reading a report.

-    it('should be a test', function () {
+    it('should increment a variable', function () {
       var foo = 0;
       foo++;
     });

 ### Expectations

-Within your spec you will want to express expectations about the behavior of your application code.
-These are made with the `expect()` function and expectation matchers, like this:
+Within your spec you will express expectations about the behavior of your application code.
+This is done using the `expect()` function and any of various expectation matchers, like this:

-    it('should be a test', function () {
+    it('should increment a variable', function () {
       var foo = 0;            // set up the world
       foo++;                  // call your application code

       expect(foo).toEqual(1); // passes because foo == 1
     });

-Results of the expectations are logged for later for reporting.
+Results of the expectations will be reported to you when the spec is run.

 #### Expectation Matchers

 Jasmine has several built-in matchers.
 Here are a few:

 >`expect(x).toEqual(y);` compares objects or primitives `x` and `y` and passes if they are equivalent
+>
+>`expect(x).toBe(y);` compares objects or primitives `x` and `y` and passes if they are the same object
 >
 >`expect(x).toMatch(pattern);` compares `x` to string or regular expression `pattern` and passes if they match
 >